sowmyadhanakarthick/Asset-Tracker/README.md

 # Asset Tracker Mobile App

-Built using AI code generation tools as part of my exploration into prompt engineering and AI-assisted development workflows.

-I provided structured prompts, iteratively refined requirements, and validated outputs to guide the AI in producing production-quality React code.

-Learned to balance AI-generated scaffolding with manual enhancements, ensuring code quality, performance, and clean UI/UX.

-Demonstrates my ability to leverage AI tools effectively while still applying senior-level frontend expertise in reviewing, debugging, and refining the generated code.

 A React Native mobile application for tracking precious assets like gold, silver, diamond, and platinum ornaments.

+This project was built with the help of AI code generation tools as part of my exploration into prompt engineering and AI-assisted development workflows.
+My role was to:

+Provide structured prompts to guide the AI in producing React Native components.

+Iteratively refine requirements and validate outputs.

+Enhance the generated scaffolding with manual improvements for clean UI, better UX, and reliable state management.

+This demonstrates my ability to leverage AI tools effectively while applying frontend expertise in reviewing, debugging, and refining code.

 ## Features